ubilab-escape/ai-server/README.md

 Statis goes rouge.

-### Stage 1.5
+#### Stage 1.5
 This is not a proper stage, but a sequence of event which we think is good for story developing.

 Since STASIS detects a data/security breach, it infers (is an artificial intelligence right..) that there are people in the server room who are performing prohibited actions, so their very existence is in danger.
-Thus it activates a complete lock-out expecting that a terminator will arrive soon enough.
+Thus it activates a complete chaos environment expecting that a terminator will arrive soon enough.
+This is done by [Group 1](https://github.com/ubilab-escape/operator) and [Group 2](https://github.com/ubilab-escape/environment).

-### Stage 2 (Kill Stasis)
+#### Stage 2
-In this final stage, players must locate STASIS core and solve the puzzle in order to shut it down (eliminate).
+In this final stage, players must locate STASIS core and solve the [Simon didn't say](https://github.com/ubilab-escape/ai-server/tree/master/Puzzle%202%20Simon) puzzle in order to shut it down (eliminate).

-At the same time, we think that STASIS should not have a silent death, so it creates a lot of noise and variates the illumination (that decision is not ours) like a kid outburst.

-The final puzzle (yet to be defined) once it is solved, a LED button turns ON, and once pressed the escape room is resolved, the doors open (talk to **Group 4**) and the lights return to normal.
+Once the puzzle is solved a big red button turns ON (while STASIS says "Do not press the big red button") and once pressed STASIS is killed and after the protoype is returned to its place the escape room is over, the doors open ([Group 4](https://github.com/ubilab-escape/first-door)) and the lights return to normal.

 ## Puzzles

 The main idea behind these puzzles is composed of a set of small puzzles, which are distributed in the control panel or hidden in the server room.
 The small puzzles have a defined sequence, each time a mini puzzle is solved, the next one is activated.
 To finish the room, all puzzles must be solved.
 The implemented puzzles (explained below) are called:

-* Maze
+	- Maze
-* Simon didn't say
+	- Simon didn't say
-* IP
+	- IP

 The dynamic of the puzzles is based on a constant communication similar to a "Keep talking and nobody dies".
 The participants can adopt two roles: